bcmi/CDTNet-High-Resolution-Image-Harmonization/README.md

 <img src='examples/examples_1024.png' align="center" width=700>

 We also test our CDTNet on 256&times;256 images from iHarmony4 dataset and compare the results with iS<sup>2</sup>AM.
 Note that the performance of iS<sup>2</sup>AM is tested using its publicly released model on [[GitHub]](https://github.com/saic-vul/image_harmonization).
-We also provide all harmonized results on [Baidu Cloud](https://pan.baidu.com/s/1XmDdubDrQTYaKkG2NeXrig?pwd=jxts#list/path=%2F) (access code: jxts).
+We also provide all harmonized results on [Baidu Cloud](https://pan.baidu.com/s/1baIBBBV8bTqAeLYOSTXSOA#list/path=%2F) (access code: qiam).

 <table class="tg">
   <tr>